 Artist quality acrylic colours ( I’ve used a mix of Golden Heavy Body colours & Winsor & Newton Artist Acrylic)

-- Titanium white
+- Titanium White

-- Cadmium yellow light
+- Cadmium Yellow Light

-- Alizarin crimson permanent (W&N)
+- Alizarin Crimson Permanent (W&N)

-- Ultramarine blue
+- Ultramarine Blue

-- Burnt umber
+- Burnt Umber

 How to paint with a palette knife - Free acrylic video Course |Part 1

-This video below shows the first steps I take to start the painting process of this palette knife landscape study.
+The video below shows the first steps I take to start the painting process of this palette knife landscape study.

 Next week, for Part 2, we’ll start to add the blues to balance the browns and do some freestyle colour mixing.

-You might also like:1.
-Acrylic Palette Knife Painting Techniques – Free Video Course |Part 2
+1. Acrylic Palette Knife Painting Techniques – Free Video Course |Part 2

 2. Acrylic Palette Knife Painting Techniques – Free Video Course |Part 3